-At Get Staffed Up we like to say “delegate your way to freedom”.
+At Get Staffed Up we like to say “Delegate your way to freedom.”
 The big picture here is that we are just emphatic about delegation as a means of increasing your productivity and your quality of life.
 If you are looking to grow your business or just want to have more free time, that’s our key component.
-We’re offering help on how you can look for a virtual assistant that’s going to fit your needs, so we’re happy to jump in.
+We’re offering help on how to hire a rockstar virtual assistant that’s going to fit your needs.
 We like to talk about a three-step process for searching and then hiring your virtual assistant.

 1. Analyze the needs of the position.

 After several years of owning and refining, instead of having a list of 30 different specific positions that you can use a virtual team member for, we broke it up into three categories:

 This is a person who’s helping the owner, meaning probably you or a staff member, by giving additional support.
 This staffer can handle organizing files, scheduling to-do list reminders, and follow-up emails,… and this can be done either by helping around the office with maybe like phone duties in the legal world, setting court dates, or scheduling lunches, helping a staff member that probably has the same position in the office.
 For example, at one of my other businesses, my personal assistant has a virtual assistant to take on some of the workload that I like to just, you know, push on her quite a bit.
 Also, the virtual assistant can help the owner with Uber, travel, or restaurant reservations, sending gifts, and sending follow-up cards and emails.
 You can give all of those tasks to a virtual assistant.
 Even though sometimes it feels really good to be really busy and get things done, what you’re getting done matters.

 Learn more about our Clerical Staffer HERE.